 The Future of Design

-The School of Design programs aim to provide graduates with an understanding of current issues and ability to work collaboratively in inter-disciplinary teams, which is fundamental to address the world’s global needs.
+The School of Design programs aims to provide graduates with an understanding of current issues and the ability to work collaboratively in interdisciplinary teams, which is fundamental to addressing the world’s global needs.
 SDSU graduates have always been qualified to secure leadership positions.
-The new School of Design creates exciting pathways to ensure that SDSU remains competitive in educating tomorrow’s design leaders.
+The School of Design creates exciting pathways to ensure that SDSU remains competitive in educating tomorrow’s design leaders.